A Maersk ship on water, running on green methanol, carrying cargo containers.

 Dual Fuel Engine Propels Green Methanol-Powered Vessels

 The new vessels feature an innovative dual fuel engine, developed in collaboration with MAN Energy Solutions.
-When operating on green methanol, the engine offers low-carbon propulsion.
-Vessel design prioritises flexibility, enabling efficient performance across trades in line with our customer's needs.
+When operating on e- or bio- methanol, the engine offers low-greenhouse gas propulsion.
+Vessel design prioritises flexibility, enabling efficient performance across trades in line with our customer's’ needs.

 A Maersk vessel with cargo containers and operating on green methanol.